- Search The Registry

 Branca understood that Southern players such as Dixie Walker and Bobby Bragan were facing intense pressure from friends and family back home that couldn't grasp the thought of a black man as an equal.
 Branca wished they'd grown up in his integrated community of Mount Vernon, New York.
 "Living and playing with blacks," he said, "was part of my life."
 Branca ate with Robinson when others wouldn't, and he convinced the rookie to take postgame showers with his fellow Dodgers even though some didn't want him in the same room.
 "Jackie was all alone," Branca said.
 "I was only doing what I was taught to do."
 Branca played 12 seasons in Major League Baseball.
 He played for the Brooklyn Dodgers (1944–1953, 1956), Detroit Tigers (1953–1954), and New York Yankees (1954).
 He was a three-time All-Star.
 In 1951, Branca allowed a walk-off home run to Bobby Thomson, known as the "Shot Heard 'Round the World".

-His friendship with Robinson inspired his nephew to start a youth baseball organization in the Los Angeles area, Club 42, designed through scholarships to reconnect young African American athletes to baseball.
+His friendship with Robinson inspired his nephew to start a youth baseball organization in the Los Angeles area, Club 42, designed through scholarships to reconnect young Black athletes to baseball.
 Long before he became the country's most prominent entertainment lawyer, Branca’s nephew John son of a former New York State assemblyman and local rec. commissioner worked with some of the future NBA players from Mount Vernon, including Gus and Ray Williams, Scooter and Rodney McCray, and Lowes Moore.
 After baseball Branca became chairman of the Baseball Assistance Team, which provided financial aid to baseball figures in need.
 He also acknowledged athletes who had been big-game failures; he wrote a letter of support to Buffalo Bills kicker Scott Norwood, who went wide right with a Super Bowl on the line.
 On April 15, 1947, as he stood next to Jackie Robinson at Ebbets Field he asked the new guy how he was feeling before taking on the Boston Braves.
 "Pretty good, Ralph," he responded.
 "Ready to go."
 He spent his final six months in a Westchester County nursing home; Ralph Branca died on November 23, 2016.

 Society For American Baseball Research